The current volume of family law cases is “‘unprecedented” and “unsustainable”, a leading expert has revealed.

 “Delay in decision making is likely to be contrary to a child’s best interests.
 There is both a human and a legal requirement on the family court to consider and determine children cases in the course of a matter of weeks or months, with an upper statutory limit on public law care proceedings in 26 weeks”, he said.

-Graeme Fraser, Head of Family and Partner at North London law firm OGR Stock Denton LLP commented:
+Graeme Fraser, Head of Family and Partner at North London law firm OGR Stock Denton Solicitors commented:

 “There are far too many cases coming through our courts, but there is a need to promote public awareness of and use of other specialist dispute resolution processes including arbitration, collaborative law and early neutral evaluation.
 Mediation should be considered throughout not just at the start.
 Promotion of early legal advice and restoration of public funding would be tremendously helpful”.